Notes on the Geography of Uzbekistan: Samarkand: Shah-e Zende

 The same group at a softer time of day.
 On the left is the blue dome falsely called the tomb of Qazi-zade Rumi (1425).
 In the distance are the Zarafshon Mountains, a northeastern spur of the Pamirs.

-Qazi-Zade Rumi was the tutor of Tamerlane's grandson Ulug Beg, but the tomb actually held the body of a woman, perhaps one of Ulug Beg's wives.
+Qazi-Zade Rumi was the tutor of Tamerlane's grandson Ulug Beg, but the tomb actually holds the body of a woman, perhaps one of Ulug Beg's wives.
 The drum carries the hadith: "The tomb is the lesser shelter of the shelters of the Afterlife."

 The view now includes the formal entrance, or pishtak, built by Uleg Beg about 1435.